simtopia/verbs/docs/python/source/pages/model.rst

 .. note::

-   An agent does not neccesarily have to represent a single user/entity as long as it returns a list of transactions when updated, e.g. it may be more computationally efficient for an "agent" to represent a homogenous set of agents.
+   An agent does not necessarily have to represent a single user/entity as long as it returns a list of transactions when updated, e.g. it may be more computationally efficient for an "agent" to represent a homogenous set of agents.